-- (b) A new Section 1.3.4: - "Monitoring and Recording of Plumbing Work and Maintenance on Water supply Service". - 7.
-The owner of the development is to keep and maintain a register of plumbing work and maintenance carried out on the internal water supply service. - 8.
-All work and maintenance work carried out on the internal water supply service is to be recorded in the register. - 9.
-When a section of the internal water supply main is, for any reason, isolated by turning off the stop valves at each end of that section a check of the operation of the spring valve hydrants in that section shall be carried out for flow and also leakage.
-In addition, a water quality test shall be taken from that section of the internal water supply service. - 10.
-This information is to be recorded in the register and details submitted to the Gold Coast Council as part of the written results of the testable backflow device required to be provided under Section 38 (4) of the Standard Plumbing and Drainage Regulation 2003 to the Gold Coast Council every six months.
+(b) A new Section 1.3.4:

+"Monitoring and Recording of Plumbing Work and Maintenance on Water supply Service".

+- (vii) The owner of the development is to keep and maintain a register of plumbing work and maintenance carried out on the internal water supply service. - (viii) All work and maintenance work carried out on the internal water supply service is to be recorded in the register. - (ix) When a section of the internal water supply main is, for any reason, isolated by turning off the stop valves at each end of that section a check of the operation of the spring valve hydrants in that section shall be carried out for flow and also leakage.
+In addition a water quality test shall be taken from that section of the internal water supply service. - (x) This information is to be recorded in the register and details submitted to Council as part of the written results of the testable backflow device required to be provided under Section 38(4) of the Standard Plumbing and Drainage Regulation 2003 to Council every six months.